-Development Guide#
+Development Guide

 All contributions to coxeter are welcome!
 Developers are invited to contribute to the framework by pull request to the package repository on GitHub, and all users are welcome to provide contributions in the form of user feedback and bug reports.
 We recommend discussing new features in form of a proposal on the issue tracker for the appropriate project prior to development.

-General Guidelines#
+General Guidelines

 All code contributed to coxeter must adhere to the following guidelines:

-• Use the OneFlow model of development: - Both new features and bug fixes should be developed in branches based on master. - Hotfixes (critical bugs that need to be released fast) should be developed in a branch based on the latest tagged release.
+• Use the OneFlow model of development: - Both new features and bug fixes should be developed in branches based on main. - Hotfixes (critical bugs that need to be released fast) should be developed in a branch based on the latest tagged release.

 • Avoid external dependencies wherever possible, and avoid introducing any hard dependencies outside the standard Python scientific stack (NumPy, SciPy, etc).
 Soft dependencies are allowed for specific functionality, but such dependencies cannot impede the installation of coxeter or the use of any other features.